ritua2/BOINCatTACC/api/midas_processing/README.md

 In the case of scripted languages, the image will just execute the command.
 For compiled languages, the image will first compile the file using the language's default compiler (gcc for C, etc) and then run the executable.
 For C++ libraries installed using buckaroo, MIDAS will automatically set the -I flags to set-up the necessary libraries.
+For both C and C++, the program gives the suer liberty to locate the libraries and commands before or after the file, use *_1_* and
-The program assumes that the user knows how the file extensions, so it will not raise an error if they do not match the language.
+*_2_* markers to denote previous and afterwards, respectively The program assumes that the user knows how to properly use file extensions, so it will not raise an error if they do not match the language.
 This form is, as of now, the only one available, only language commands may be executed.

 * *R*